exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 4 - Light in the Darkness.md

 "You absolutely are.
 You've got the 'I'm about to do something heroically stupid' face again."

 She was right, which was annoying.
 Kaelen was thinking about it.
 Thinking about how he'd spent seven years running from everything, surviving but never truly living.
+He'd spent those years avoiding exactly this kind of organized military structure—the chain of command, the politics, the expectation that you'd die on someone else's terms for someone else's reasons.

+But watching Aric move... some teachers were worth the bureaucracy.
+Some causes were worth the chains.

 Thinking about refugees transformed by void energy.
 Thinking about his village burning and the guilt of being the only survivor.

 Thinking about Elfiria's divine light and the terrible burden she carried.